 The Philippines

 The Philippines has long been celebrated for its rich cultural heritage, idyllic beaches, and friendly communities.
 What’s more, this island nation has become a favourite among divers, with an all-encompassing dive scene that caters to every interest.
-Whether you’re dreaming of big animals, craving a critter fix, or would like a bit of everything, the Philippines has something for you.
+Whether you’re dreaming of big animals, craving a critter fix, or would like a bit of everything, the Philippines has a dive destination for you.

 Moalboal